ReactiveX/RxJava/docs/What's-different-in-2.0.md

 # Subscriber

-The Reactive-Streams specification has its own Subscriber as an interface.
+The Reactive Streams specification has its own Subscriber as an interface.
 This interface is lightweight and combines request management with cancellation into a single interface `org.reactivestreams.Subscription` instead of having `rx.Producer` and `rx.Subscription` separately.
 This allows creating stream consumers with less internal state than the quite heavy `rx.Subscriber` of 1.x.

 ```java
 Flowable.range(1, 10).subscribe(new Subscriber<Integer>() {